pgmagno/convertToUTF8/README.md

 ### How to Run
 1. Place the `converter.exe` file in the folder containing the TXT or CSV files.
+2. Execute in the script in one of two ways:
-2. Double-click the EXE and type in `YES` when prompted.
+> * Double-click the EXE and type in `YES` when prompted.

+OR

+> * Execute the PowerShell file.
+The original script `converter.ps1` is also provided in this repository.
+Feel free to check what code is being run and make changes to your liking!

 ### Notes & Known Issues
 * *If there are no files to work with the conversion will simply not be performed.*
 * *The app was written to look for TXT and CSV files.
-If there are files with different extensions (like the EXE itself), an abortion message will be shown.*
+If there are files with different extensions (like the EXE itself), an abortion message will be shown regarding the incompatible files.*

 [Back to top](#back)